KxSystems/docs/docs/wp/columnar-database/index.md

 When we look at the results of the parted-attribute and non-optimal constraint-order examples, we can see the benefits of both applying the attribute and using an optimal constraint order in the query.

 Initially, both optimal and non-optimal requests against the database with the attribute set are faster than their counterparts without attributes.
 As the database grows, we can see that the optimally ordered request without the attribute starts to outperform the non-optimal request with the attribute set.
 The reason for this is that requests with optimal constraint order only have to search within the data for one date.
-While the parted attribute has optimized the search within each date for the non-optimal request, the data it has to search through is growing as the database grows, and before long the work being done surpasses the work being done in the database withour the attribute.
+While the parted attribute has optimized the search within each date for the non-optimal request, the data it has to search through is growing as the database grows, and before long the work being done surpasses the work being done in the database without the attribute.

 As the database grows it becomes clear that the best-performing version is with the parted attribute applied and optimal constraint order.